j9hasan/esp_idf_projects/static_ip/README.md

-# WiFi station example
+# WiFi static IP

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-## How to use example
+The esp32 request the router for an static IP.
+Upon getting it, it prints the IP

 ### Configure the project